Members

 Bio: Shu-Sheng Liu (China) born in 1955 is Distinguished University Professor at Zhejiang University and Deputy President of the Academic Committee of Zhejiang University, Hangzhou, China.
 He did his undergraduate study at Hunan Agricultural University 1974-1977 and his postgraduate study at the then Zhejiang Agricultural University 1978-1980.
 He then went to Australia and did his PhD study at CSIRO Entomology 1980-1984, and obtained his Ph.D. in Zoology from the Australian National University in 1984.
 He then returned to China and has been on the faculty of the College of Agriculture and Biotechnology, Zhejiang University, serving as head of entomology 1991-2009 and discipline leader of plant protection since 2007.
 His work focuses on integrated pest management (IPM) in vegetable crops and has promoted vegetable IPM in China, Australia and elsewhere.
 Apart from applied research and IPM implementation, he has been conducting studies on host-parasitoid interactions, vector-virus-plant interactions, and invasion biology.
 His work has been published in over 200 peer-reviewed articles in English journals and over 100 peer-reviewed articles in Chinese journals, one book and 10 book chapters.
 He has served as subject editor of the Bulletin of Entomological Research since 2006, column editor for the Journal of Integrative Agriculture since 2013, associate-editor for two Chinese journals including Acta Entomologica Sinica and Journal of Biosafety, and is on the editorial boards of six other journals including Science China Life Sciences, Insect Science, Chinese Journal of Biological Control and others.
 He has been active in international conferences, serving as section convener and symposium organizer at XVth International Plant Protection Congress, and plenary lecture speaker and symposium organizer at ICE XXII, symposium organizer at ICE XXIV, and member of the organizing committee for ICE XXV 2016.

-His recent research focuses on eco-physiological control of insect diapause, ecology of forest insects and responses of insects to climate change.
+Bio: Dmitrii Musolin (Russia/France) born in 1971 is a Scientific Officer of the European and Mediterranean Plant Protection Organization (EPPO).
+He received his BSc degree in Forestry from the Saint Petersburg State Forest Technical Academy (Russia), MSc degree in Environmental Sciences and Policy from the Central European University (Budapest, Hungary), PhD degree in Entomology from the Saint Petersburg State University (Russia), and a degree of Doctor of Biological Sciences (Entomology) from the Zoological Institute of the Russian Academy of Sciences (Saint Petersburg, Russia) in 2017.
+He was a postdoctoral associate with Professor Hideharu Numata at Osaka City University (Osaka, Japan, 1998–2000) and Dr. Kiyomitsu Ito at National Agricultural Research Center for Hokkaido Region (Sapporo, Japan, 2001–2005), then an invited foreign researcher at Kyoto University (Kyoto, Japan, 2005–2009) before joining the faculty at the Saint Petersburg State Forest Technical University.
+He moved to EPPO (Paris, France) in 2022.
+His recent research focuses on eco-physiological control of insect diapause, ecology of forest insects, responses of insects to climate change, ecology and distribution of forest invasive pests.
 He has had a long-standing interest in true bugs (Heteroptera), especially their diapause and seasonal development.
-He has published over 50 papers in refereed journals, refereed conference papers, book chapters and edited conference proceedings.
-He serves on the editorial boards of Applied Entomology and Zoology and Transactions of the Saint Petersburg Forest Technical Academy.
+He has published over 90 papers in refereed journals, refereed conference papers, and book chapters.
+He serves on the editorial boards of Applied Entomology and Zoology, Transactions of the Saint Petersburg Forest Technical Academy, and EPPO Bulletin.
 He co-organized a few national entomological meetings in Russia.
-Dr. Musolin served as a reviewer of the Working Group II contribution to the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) and an expert of the Russian Science Foundation and Russian Academy of Sciences.
-He is also involved in protection of human rights in Russia.
+Dr. Musolin served as a reviewer of the Working Group II contribution to the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) and as an expert of the scientific foundations in several countries.
+In 2018–2022, he was a member of the Expert Council on Biological Sciences of the State Commission for Academic Degrees and Titles, Russia.
+He was also involved in protection of human rights in Russia.
 Dr. Musolin is a member of the Presidium and Central Council of the Russian Entomological Society (since 2012).

 Daniel Obeng-Ofori